sipeed/MaixPy/docs/doc/en/vision/customize_model_yolov8.md

 Follow [MaixCAM Model Conversion](../ai_model_converter/maixcam.md) to convert the model.

-Pay attention to the model output node selection:
+Pay attention to the selection of the model output nodes (note that the numerical values of your model might not be exactly the same; refer to the diagram below to identify the corresponding nodes):
 * Object detection:
   * YOLOv8 extracts `/model.22/dfl/conv/Conv_output_0,/model.22/Sigmoid_output_0` from ONNX as outputs.
   * YOLO11 extracts `/model.23/dfl/conv/Conv_output_0,/model.23/Sigmoid_output_0`.